handsontable/handsontable/docs/content/guides/cell-features/clipboard.md

 :::
 :::

-**Note:** Not all selection-related Handsontable methods result in it gaining focus.
-Make sure your table instance is focused by calling [isListening()](@/api/core.md#islistening) before copying or pasting data.
+Mind that some of Handsontable's selection-related methods don't set focus on your grid automatically.
+To make sure that your grid is focused, call [`isListening()`](@/api/core.md#islistening) before you copy, cut or paste data.

 ### Hooks